Search

 The designation W is recorded when a student officially withdraws from a course after the Drop/Add period.
 (See the sections on course changes in the section on Registration).
 WA indicates withdrawal from an audited course.

-Commencement exercises are held once a year in May when degrees are conferred upon and diplomas are issued to those who have completed degree requirements by the end of the spring term.
-Students who complete requirements by the end of the summer term or by the end of the fall term receive diplomas in May of the following academic year.
+Commencement exercises are held once a year in May when degrees are conferred upon and diplomas are issued to those who have completed degree requirements by the end of the spring 68 term.
+Students who complete requirements by the end of the summer term or by the end of the fall term receive diplomas in December and are eligible to participate in commencement exercises in the following May.
 Students who are within 20 credits of graduation at the end of the spring term may request to participate in the annual commencement exercises.

-Once recorded, a notation of the I will remain permanently on the student’s record, even after the final grade is assigned for the course.
-In addition, an I cancels eligibility for Dean’s List and Dean’s List with Distinction in the semester in which the I grade was issued.
+Once a final grade is available, it will replace the I grade and be displayed on students’ transcripts.
+In addition, an I cancels eligibility for the Dean’s List and the Dean’s List with Distinction in the semester in which the I grade was issued.

 Courses entitled Independent Study or INDSTU are individual non-research directed study in a field of special interest on a previously approved topic taken under the supervision of a faculty member and resulting in an academic and/or artistic product.
 Courses entitled Research Independent Study or RINDSTU are individual research in a field of special interest under the supervision of a faculty member, the central goal of which is a substantive paper or written report containing significant analysis and interpretation of a previously approved topic.
 Research Independent Study courses may be repeated for credit.
 Students may not do a Research Independent Study related to their Signature Work topic in the same term in which they are registered for a capstone course.

-The Diploma Form submitted by students is official notification that they expect to have completed all requirements for the degree and to receive the diploma on a particular graduation date.
-They will be confirmed for that specific graduation if basic requirements, i.e., general education, one major, number of credits earned through courses taught or co-taught by Duke faculty, and any additional requirements for students from the Chinese mainland, Hong Kong, Macau and Taiwan have been completed.
+The “Apply for Graduation” form submitted by students in the Duke Kunshan University student information system is the official notification that they expect to have completed all requirements for the degree and to receive the diploma on a particular graduation date.
+They will be confirmed for that specific graduation if basic requirements, i.e., general education, one major, number of credits earned through courses taught or co-taught by Duke faculty, signature work, and any additional requirements for students from the Chinese mainland, Hong Kong, Macau and Taiwan have been completed (see section on Degree Requirements, part 3).
 It is the responsibility of students to submit the form on or before established deadlines.
 Information regarding the location and date of availability of the online diploma form is sent to prospective graduates at their Duke Kunshan University e-mail address.
+Students may only participate in one commencement.

-Students have the right to make any informal or formal complaint they deem important without fear of retaliation or any other adverse consequences because of doing so.
-If a student has questions or concerns about the policies and procedures related to the academic complaint resolution process, the student may consult their academic advisor or the Office of Undergraduate Studies at any point during the process or before initiating a formal or informal complaint.
+Students have the right to make any formal or informal complaint they deem important without fear of retaliation or any other adverse consequences.
+If a student has questions or concerns about the policies and procedures related to the academic complaint resolution process, the student may consult their academic advisor or the Registrar Dean of Academic Services (or delegate) at any point during the process or before initiating a formal or informal complaint.

-Issues related to academic integrity will be resolved according to the Undergraduate Academic Integrity Policy8.
-Issues related to non-academic behaviors as described in the student handbook will be resolved according to the student complaint and conduct processes 9.
-Issues related to harassment and discrimination will be resolved according to the Sexual Harassment and Misconduct Policy10.
+Issues related to academic integrity will be resolved according to the Undergraduate Academic Integrity Policy14.
+Issues related to non-academic behaviors as described in the student handbook will be resolved according to the student complaint and conduct processes15.
+Issues related to harassment and discrimination will be resolved according to the Sexual Harassment and Misconduct Policy16.
 Issues related to grading will be resolved according to the Undergraduate Student Grade Review Procedure.

 Satisfactory Performance Each Term (Term Credit Requirements)